hass-agent/HASS.Agent-Documentation/docs/en/getting-started/notifications.md

 This notification will warn the user about their vaccuum being full and will include two buttons that ask the user for input on whether to pause or go home.

-Because these are a lot more complicated, this guide will not explain anything that we are configuring.
-If you need info on that checkout the [setup](../setup/notifications/index.md) page.
+Because these are a lot more complicated, this guide will not explain everything that we are configuring.
+If you need more detail, check the [reference](../reference/notifications.md) page.

 ### UI editor